Brotenko/QualityQuest/Docs/Technical Specifications/docs/network-protocol.md

 2. The audience member's end device loses the connection to the network, and thus to the ServerLogic.
 3. The ServerLogic goes offline or loses its connection to the Internet.

-Since no data of the audience member has to be saved and it has absolutely no relevance for the course of the game whether the spectator has been part of the session before or not, he can connect to the ServerLogic again at any time and does not have to suffer any disadvantages compared to the other PlayerAudience-Clients.
-Even audience members who were not connected to the ServerLogic at all before the start of the session can join in this way without any problems.
+Since no data of the audience member has to be saved and it has absolutely no relevance for the course of the game whether the spectator has been part of the Online-Session before or not, he can connect to the ServerLogic again at any time and does not have to suffer any disadvantages compared to the other PlayerAudience-Clients.
+Even audience members who were not connected to the ServerLogic at all before the start of the Online-Session can join in this way without any problems.

 ### ServerLogic connection loss